ablaom/MachineLearningInJulia2020/tutorials.md

 levels(exam_mark[1:2])
 ```

-Note that there is no separate scientific type for binary
+**Note on binary data.** There is no separate scientific type for binary
 data.
 Binary data is `OrderedFactor{2}` if it has an intrinsic
 "true" class (eg, "pass"/"fail") and `Multiclass{2}` otherwise (eg,
 "male"/"female").